tpmn/gat/ApplovinMAX_SDK_EN/README.md

 **OK**

 - It means you get response normally and the ad HTML tag is included in your ad slot succesfully.
-- Now you can utilize ad response and impression data for aggregation or addtional process in SDK.
+- Now you can utilize the ad response and impression data for aggregation or addtional process in SDK.

 **NOBID**